D'Angelo: 1996–2000: Reduced activity and Voodoo

-2001–2013: Second sabbatical, personal struggles and delayed album
+2001–2013: Personal struggles and delayed album

-Towards the end of his worldwide tour in support of the album that same year, D'Angelo's personal issues had worsened, affecting performances.
+Near the end of his worldwide tour in support of the album that same year, D'Angelo's personal issues had worsened, affecting performances.
 He became more conscious of and uncomfortable with his status as a sex symbol, and after the tour D'Angelo returned to his home in Richmond, Virginia, disappearing from the public eye.
 Several of D'Angelo's peers and affiliates have noted the commercial impact of the "Untitled (How Does It Feel)" music video and The Voodoo Tour as contributing factors to D'Angelo's period of absence from the music scene.
 His former music manager, Dominique Trenier, explained his disappointment in the music video's impact in a 2008 interview for Spin magazine.
-Trenier was quoted as saying that "to this day, in the general populace's memory, he's the naked dude".
+Trenier was quoted as saying that "to this day, in the general populace's memory, he's the naked dude."

 According to tour manager Alan Leeds, the experience "took away his confidence, because he's not convinced why any given fan is supporting him."
 Following the suicide of his close friend, MTV-affiliate Fred Jordan, in April 2001, he started to develop a drinking problem.
 As his alcoholism escalated, plans for a live album and a Soultronics studio effort, both originally set for after the tour, were scrapped, and impatient Virgin executives cut off funding for the expected 2004 solo album.
+During this period he collaborated with Raphael Saadiq on the song "Be Here", which was included on Saadiq's album Instant Vintage and nominated for best Best R&B Song and Best Urban/Alternative Performance at the 45th Grammy Awards.

 By 2005, D'Angelo's girlfriend had left him, his attorney had become displeased with him, and most of his family was not in touch with him.
-He also parted ways with manager Dominique Trenier and tour manager Alan Leeds.
+He also parted ways with Trenier and tour manager Alan Leeds.
 After a car accident and an arrest on DUI and marijuana possession charges, D'Angelo left Virgin Records in 2005 and checked into the Crossroads Centre rehabilitation clinic in Antigua.
 In 2005, his recording contract was acquired by J Records, following rumors of D'Angelo signing to Bad Boy Records.
 Despite no solo output, D'Angelo collaborated with some R&B and hip hop artists during this period between albums, appearing on albums such as J Dilla's The Shining (2006), Snoop Dogg's Tha Blue Carpet Treatment (2006), Common's Finding Forever (2007), and Q-Tip's The Renaissance (2008).